-- (i) Upon written permission of the depositor; or - (ii) In cases of impeachment; or - (iii) Upon order of a competent court in cases of bribery or dereliction of duty; or - (iv) In cases where the money deposited or invested is the subject matter of litigation. - (d) Are there legal obstacles to the undertaking of a test or an undercover transaction by an entity other than a law enforcement agency (for example, a credit card company or an online payments facilitator) on behalf of the national hotline to the Offender's account?
+- (i) written permission of the depositor; or - (ii) the Anti-Money Laundering Council may be authorised to examine and inquire into bank deposits or investments with banks with a court order if there is probable cause that the deposits are related to a money laundering offence (Sec.
+4 in relation to Sec.
+11 of the Anti-Money Laundering Act). - (d) Are there legal obstacles to the undertaking of a test or an undercover transaction by an entity other than a law enforcement agency (for example, a credit card company or an online payments facilitator) on behalf of the national hotline to the Offender's account?

-In the absence of a court order, to the extent that the undercover transaction or test requires an inquiry into the Offender's bank account in the Philippines, the transaction is prohibited by Philippine law on the secrecy of bank deposits.
-In addition, to the extent that the test or undercover transaction requires the disclosure of electronic documents or information, this is prohibited by the Electronic Commerce Act of 2000 (Republic Act No. 8792).
+In the absence of a court order, to the extent that the undercover transaction or test requires an inquiry into the Offender's bank account in the Philippines, the transaction is prohibited by Philippine law on the secrecy of bank deposits as discussed in the immediately preceding section.
+To the extent that the test or undercover transaction requires the disclosure of electronic documents or information, this is prohibited by the Electronic Commerce Act of 2000 (Republic Act No. 8792).
+In addition, to the extent that any information that is in the possession of an entity is covered by the Philippine Data Protection Act (Republic Act No. 10173), such information must be handled and kept in accordance with the provisions of the Philippine Data Protection Act.